-Expect an audience of all ages, drinking flights and wine while listening to live music play outside on the bandstand.
+Expect an audience of all ages, drinking flights and wine while listening to live music playing outside on the bandstand.
 Furry friends welcome.

 8. Catch a Band

-Across the road from Lazarus is Zilker Brewing Company which also puts on shows.
-In fact, these two craft breweries are just two of the over two hundred live gig venues in Austin.
+Across the road from Lazarus is Zilker Brewing Company, which also puts on shows.

 Other notable venues include: